Genaker/nodejento/README.md

 NodeJS implementation of the Magento 2 ORM without using legacy PHP

-This repo uses Sequelize to connect to the MAgento 2 database directly without invocation of the broken MAgento 2 PHP framework, so we won’t have to write any MYSQL queries.
+This repo uses Sequelize to connect to the Magento 2 database directly without invocation of the broken MAgento 2 PHP framework, so we won’t have to write any MYSQL queries.

 ![NodeGento](https://raw.githubusercontent.com/Genaker/nodegento/main/nodegento-logo.png)